kundkingan/booking-system/README.md

 ## About

+The point of this project is to build a booking application that is simple and easy to use.
+My frontend is built by using Angular.
+The use of Angular is because I have experience with Angular since before and I think it's a really great framework to use if you want to get started with an web application fast and smooth.
+Angular also used TypeScript which makes the code cleaner and better scaleable.
+For backend I choose to use Express also because I've used it before and it's really flexibile, simlpe and got good performance.

+### Features

+* Secure login with Firebase
+* Realtime booking
+* See previously booking
+* Responsive for mobile

 ### CI

+Below you will find what each of the testing tools provide to my CI

+#### Scrutinzer
 [![Build Status](https://scrutinizer-ci.com/g/kundkingan/booking-system/badges/build.png?b=master)](https://scrutinizer-ci.com/g/kundkingan/booking-system/build-status/master)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/kundkingan/booking-system/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/kundkingan/booking-system/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/kundkingan/booking-system/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/kundkingan/booking-system/?branch=master)

 Scrutinizer is used for build status, code coverage and code quaility.

+#### Travis
 [![Build Status](https://travis-ci.org/kundkingan/booking-system.svg?branch=dev)](https://travis-ci.org/kundkingan/booking-system)

 Travis for build status

+#### Codecov
 [![codecov](https://codecov.io/gh/kundkingan/booking-system/branch/master/graph/badge.svg)](https://codecov.io/gh/kundkingan/booking-system)

 Codecov for code coverage

+#### Codeclimate
 [![Maintainability](https://api.codeclimate.com/v1/badges/58920c3afec03c58e431/maintainability)](https://codeclimate.com/github/kundkingan/booking-system/maintainability)

 Codeclimate for code quality

 I choose to use two different tools for each area e.g build status, code coverage and code quaility.
 This is because I'm not a super fan of